Investing in Helbiz Inc. (HLBZ) is a safe bet with a significant edge - The Dwinnex

-As of close of business last night, Helbiz Inc.’s stock clocked out at $0.14, down -15.12% from its previous closing price of $0.17.
-In other words, the price has decreased by -$0.0257 from its previous closing price.
-On the day, 26314594 shares were traded.
-HLBZ stock price reached its highest trading level at $0.1550 during the session, while it also had its lowest trading level at $0.1401.
+As of close of business last night, Helbiz Inc.’s stock clocked out at $0.20, up 65.48% from its previous closing price of $0.12.
+In other words, the price has increased by $+0.0806 from its previous closing price.
+On the day, 621791004 shares were traded.
+HLBZ stock price reached its highest trading level at $0.3669 during the session, while it also had its lowest trading level at $0.1859.

 5 Undervalued Stocks For 2023